danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 1. When an object `A` is moved from (ie. another object `B` accesses the object `A` as an rvalue reference), the `A` object can enter any possible state as defined by `B`.
 The only hard requirement is that it's valid to run `A`'s destructor, and its `operator=()` if it has one.
-This makes it very difficult to understand what moving any type does.
-As it's all defined by the receiving type, it can mean different things in different places even.
+This makes it very difficult to understand what moving any object does.
+As it's all defined by the receiver, it can even mean different things with the same types but in different places.
 1. Because of the above, a moved-from object still has to be destroyed, so if it was an lvalue, C++ has to keep it around and you can keep referring to it, possibly erroniously, after it was moved from.
 This makes relocating impossible in the general case without significantly changing the